 When building and optimizing a website, a clear navigation structure is crucial for user experience and search engine optimization.
-AnQiCMS provides us with powerful template tags, wherecategoryListThe label is a core tool used to flexibly display article or product category lists on the website homepage or sidebar.Through it, we can easily organize the website content neatly, allowing visitors to find the information they are interested in at a glance.
+AnQiCMS (AnQiCMS) provides us with powerful template tags, includingcategoryListTags are a core tool used to flexibly display article or product category lists on the website homepage or sidebar.With it, we can easily organize the website content neatly, allowing visitors to find the information they are interested in at a glance.

 Why is the classification list so important?

-Imagine, when visitors come to a rich-content website, if all articles or products are piled up together without clear categories, they may feel at a loss and leave quickly.A well-structured classification list that not only helps users quickly locate information and improve browsing efficiency, but also communicates the organizational logic of the website content to search engines, which is helpful in improving the crawling efficiency and ranking of the website.categoryListCan be used in many ways.
+Imagine when a visitor comes to a rich content website, if all the articles or products are piled up together without clear categories, they may feel at a loss and leave quickly.A well-structured classification list that can help users quickly locate information, improve browsing efficiency, and convey the organization logic of the website content to search engines, thereby improving the website's crawling efficiency and ranking.Whether it is displaying the latest information in the "News Center" or listing product categories in the "Product Display",categoryListCan be used for everything.

 Let's take a look at some key parameters of this tag, which give us great flexibility:

 • moduleId: This is the key parameter of the specified content model.
-Secure CMS supports various content models, such as articles, products, etc. Through settingmoduleIdWe can accurately tell the system which type of content category we want to retrieve.
-For example, if we want to display article categories, we would usually usemoduleId="1"; if it is a product category, it may bemoduleId="2"(The specific ID can be viewed in the background "Content Management" -> "Content Model").
+AnQi CMS supports various content models such as articles, products, etc. By settingmoduleIdWe can precisely tell the system which type of content classification we want to obtain.
+For example, if you want to display article categories, you would usually usemoduleId="1"; if it is product classification, it may bemoduleId="2"(The specific ID can be viewed in the "Content Management" -> "Content Model" in the background).

 • parentId: This parameter is used to control the hierarchical relationship of categories.